 Crown Point

-When hostilities between the British North American Colonies and Great Britain broke out in 1775, following on the heels of Ethan Allen’s successful capture of Fort Ticonderoga, Seth Warner of New Hampshire captured Crown point with his band of Green Mountain Boys.
-Some of the artillery seized was taken by Henry Knox and his men to help force the British to evacuate Boston in March 1776.
+Following on the heels of Ethan Allen’s successful capture of Fort Ticonderoga in 1775, Seth Warner of New Hampshire captured Crown Point with his band of Green Mountain Boys.
+Henry Knox took some of the seized artillery to Boston to help force the British to evacuate the city in March 1776.
 Crown Point was the launching point for the ill-fated American attack on Canada in December 1775.
-It was to Crown Point that the men from aborted mission to attack Canada would return, some badly wounded others suffering from Smallpox.
+Men from the aborted mission to invade Canada returned there, some badly wounded while others suffered from smallpox.

-During the Battle of Valcour Island in the Autumn of 1776, Crown Point would once again be a focal point of American interests.
-Benedict Arnold, and his hastily assembled fleet, lost the Battle of Valcour Island, forcing the Americans to abandon the position and withdrew southward to Fort Ticonderoga.
-The fort continued to change hands during the war amidst the varying campaigns waged in upstate New York, particularly during the Saratoga Campaign in the Fall of 1777.
-The British captured Crown Point without firing a shot and used it as a staging ground for their capture of Fort Ticonderoga.
+During the Battle of Valcour Island on October 11, 1776, Crown Point once again became a focal point of American interests.
+Benedict Arnold and his hastily assembled fleet lost the Battle of Valcour Island, forcing the Americans to abandon the position and withdraw southward to Fort Ticonderoga.
+Crown Point continued to change hands during the war amidst the varying campaigns waged in upstate New York.
+During the Saratoga Campaign in the Fall of 1777, the British captured Crown Point without firing a shot and used it as a staging ground for their capture of Fort Ticonderoga.

 Related Battles